smithki/vuex-ts/README.md

 import Vue from 'vue';
 import Vuex from 'vuex';
 import { registerVuexTsModules } from 'vuex-ts';
-import { myModule } from './path/to/myModule';
+import { myModuleInstance } from './path/to/myModule';

 Vue.use(Vuex);

 export const store = new Vuex.Store({
   plugins: [
-    registerVuexTsModules(myModule);
+    registerVuexTsModules(myModuleInstance);
   ]
 });

 // Alternatively, you can instantiate a Vuex store directly from the module.
-// Doing it this way makes `myModule` into the root module of the store. export const store = myModule.toStore({
+// Doing it this way makes `myModuleInstance` into the root module of the store. export const store = myModuleInstance.toStore({
   // You can add plugins or set "strict" mode here.
 });
 ```